jundalisay/spblist/content/en/research/hahnemann/chronic/part-10.md

 General Dropsical Swelling.35

 Dropsy of the Chest.
 Hessler in Karl Wenzel, as above, p.
-100 and 102.
+100 and 102. -->

-31A little prince of two years had his tinea capitis driven away; in consequence, after his death, much bloody water was found under his skull.
+31 A little prince of two years had his tinea capitis driven away; in consequence, after his death, much bloody water was found under his skull.

 32 In a woman who had driven out the tinea by a lotion, one-half of the brain was found putrefied and filled with yellow humor.

-33A man of rank, of a cholerico-sanguine temperament, was afflicted with gouty pains of the abdomen and pains as from gravel.
+33 A man of rank, of a cholerico-sanguine temperament, was afflicted with gouty pains of the abdomen and pains as from gravel.
 After the removal of the gout through various remedies the itch broke out, which he drove out through a desiccating bath of tan-bark; an ulcer formed on his stomach, which, as the autopsy showed, hastened his death.

-34A boy of 7 weeks and a youth of 18 years died very suddenly from an itch driven out through a sulphur ointment.
+34 A boy of 7 weeks and a youth of 18 years died very suddenly from an itch driven out through a sulphur ointment.
 At the autopsy, in the case of the infant, the upper part of the stomach immediately below the orifice was found destroyed by gangrene, and in the second case that part of the duodenum into which the biliary duct and the pancreatic duct empty was found similarly diseased.

 A similar fatal inflammation of the stomach from driven-out itch, in Morgagni, as above, LV., art.
 II.

 35 Of this, innumerable cases are found in a number of writers, of which I only desire to mention the one reported in J. D. Fick, Exercitalio med. de scabie retropulsa, Halle, 1710, § 6, where an eruption of itch, driven out by application of mercury, left behind it general dropsy, which was only mitigated by the re-appearance of the eruption.